NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/tutorial.md

 Let's load Intel MPI and Intel compilers:

 ```
+module load intel-oneapi
-module load intel-oneapi-compilers/2022.1.0
+module load intel-oneapi-compilers
-module load intel-oneapi-mpi/2021.8.0-intel
+module load intel-oneapi-mpi
 ```

+Note that if we look back at `module avail intel` and look at the header above, e.g., `intel-oneapi`, we can see that these intel modules live in `/nopt/nrel/apps/cpu_stack/modules/default/compilers_mpi` -- this is different than the PrgEnvs, who can be found in `/opt/cray/pe/lmod/modulefiles/core`.
+This is one way to tell that you are using NREL's set of modules and not Cray's set of modules.

-These two modules are all we need to build IMB with the intel compilers and Intel MPI:
+ Now, we can build IMB with the intel compilers and Intel MPI:

 `CC=mpiicc CXX=mpiicpc CXXFLAGS="-std=c++11" make IMB-MPI1`